mattrothenberg/use-gauge/README.md

 # use-gauge

-A headless React library for building gauge charts.
+A headless React hook for building gauge charts.

 ## Installation